A group of smiling young people

 The NHS Youth Forum

-Applications for our NHS Youth Forum and our NHS Young Researchers programme are now open - the deadline for applications is 2 March 2025!
+Applications for the NHS Youth Forum and Young Researchers programme are now closed for 2025!
+Sign up to our newsletter to hear about when we re-open.

 This is your opportunity as a young person to have a say about the health services available to you.